 After studying art at North Tyneside College, I became self employed as a professional artist in 1984.
 I used this time to experiment with all medium including glass engraving, printing and painting, but always seemed to be drawn back to oil paint.
 Even as a child I can remember my grandmother using oil paint in a paint by numbers set.
 This caught my attention and I was fascinated with the medium.
 I always tried other mediums because I found the process of art exciting.
 At this time, I had a scatter gun approach to art, working in all areas and not really having any one medium to learn my craft.
 Times became difficult and I had to re-train.
 In 2000 I did a HND in advertising/illustration as a visualizer, studying at Newcastle.
-While there I worked on many live briefs and was successful in winning a NEPA award (North East Print Association).... more...ing for work, I just could not keep away from art.
+While there I worked on many live briefs and was successful in winning a NEPA award (North East Print Association).... more... and looking for work, I just could not keep away from art.
 I wanted one more try at being successful in art.
 After exhibiting in a Northumberland gallery, my artwork was taken to the London Affordable, where I had a sell out in one day.
 Things began to snowball.
 I exhibited in Edinburgh and in Dublin with equal success.
 Over the past two years, I have witnessed a change in my work.
 I feel that I have honed my efforts and skills into compositions that really express and convey a certain atmosphere or moment.

 Ideas & Inspirations.